tchx84/Portfolio/README.md

 # Portfolio

-A minimalist file manager for Linux mobile devices.
+A minimalist file manager for those who want to use Linux mobile devices.

 ## Build it yourself